rishavjha62/my-notes/inbox/2025-06-01_docker-course.md

 **Namespaces**: A namespace wraps a global system resource in an abstraction that makes it appear to the processes within the namespace that they have their own isolated instance of the global resource.
+Changes to the global resource are visible to other processes that are members of the namespace, but are invisible to other processes.

 ```bash
 docker exec <container-name> ps -eaf